HomeLatest NewsEnterprise ITJaguar Land Rover ropes in BlackBerry for next-gen automotive technology

 Register Now →

-“We are at a pivotal moment, where innovative automakers, such as Jaguar Land Rover, are realizing they need to take an active role in defining the software architecture for their vehicles,” said John Wall, SVP and GM of BlackBerry QNX, BlackBerry.
+“We are at a moment, where innovative automakers, such as Jaguar Land Rover, are realizing they need to take an active role in defining the software architecture for their vehicles,” said John Wall, SVP and GM of BlackBerry QNX, BlackBerry.
 “Connected and autonomous vehicles will react and drive based on rich data.
-Our platforms help process data efficiently and keep secure and trusted.
+Our platforms help process data efficiently and keep it secure and trusted.
 We are incredibly honored to work with Jaguar Land Rover and look forward to our teams working hand in hand to deliver an enhanced driving experience for their customers.”

 Get the day's headlines from Tech Observer straight in your inbox